andersjo/dsl_semtagger/README.md

   1. Export from UD_Danish to get POS tags
   2. Train POS-tagger on Rungsted (Form, suffixes, embeddings?)
   3. Lemmatize using STO and the lillelemma module we have used before
+  4. Data to predict from korpus2010 must also be re-postagged but we can keep the original lemmas if we decide to do so.
 3. Feature extractor
   1. Embeddings?
 5. Deployment scripts (install, train, predict)